skyylex/skyylex.github.io/_posts/2017-01-22-NSObject_internals_-_accessors.md

 > When a new object is created, memory for it is allocated, and its instance variables are initialized.
 First among the object’s variables is a pointer to its class structure.
 This pointer, called isa, gives the object access to its class and, through the class, to all the classes it inherits from.

 Ok, now it's clear, that request for update using offset == 0 is a class variable update.
-However, why it's required to call separate method `object_setClass`?
+However, why is it required to call separate method `object_setClass`?
 There are several assumptions for that.
 First one, that classes are runtime entities and they need to be handled by runtime system (they should be loaded and initialized, and etc), so Objective-C runtime should prevent direct access to isa.
 Second one, `isa_t` type isn't used in the programmer space.
 Objective-C programmers operate with `Class`.

 **Notice**: it's worth to mention, that child classes of `NSObject` and `NSObject` are not identical.
 However, `isa` is located at the beginning of layout there too.
 It's easy to check in *Xcode lldb*: create an object of NSObject subclass.
 And compare output of the `isa` address and `object` address.
 - `po &(object->isa)`